rolling-scopes-school/tasks/stage2/tasks/decision-making-tool/README.md

 #### Clear and Reusable Functions (16/80)

-1. (+8) The code is divided into small functions (≤ 40 lines each) with clear names and purposes.
+1. (+8) The code is divided into small functions (≤ 40 lines each or according to the mentor's preference) with clear names and purposes.
 The same applies to classes and their methods. _(ESLint rule `max-lines-per-function` may be useful for this.)_
 2. (+8) Arguments and return values of functions and methods are explicitly typed.

 #### Care About Types (48/80)